tremor-rs/tremor-www/src/pages/rfcs/libs_changes.md

 * Every time a release cycle ends, the libs teams assesses the current unstable APIs and selects some number of them for potential stabilization during the next cycle.
-These are announced for FCP at the beginning of the cycle, and (possibly) stabilized just before the beta is cut.
+These are announced for FCP at the beginning of the cycle, and (possibly) stabilized before the beta is cut.

 * After the final comment period, an API should ideally take one of two paths:
   * **Stabilize**, if the change is desired, and consensus is reached.
   * **Deprecate**, if the change is undesired, and consensus is reached.
   * **Extend the FCP**, if the change cannot meet consensus.
-    * If consensus *still* can't be reached, consider requiring a new RFC or just deprecating as "too controversial for std".
+    * If consensus *still* can't be reached, consider requiring a new RFC or deprecating as "too controversial for std".

 * If any problems are found with a newly stabilized API during its beta period, *strongly* favour reverting stability in order to prevent stabilizing a bad